Venus BUSD (vBUSD) Reaches 24 Hour Trading Volume of $1.14 Million

-Venus BUSD (vBUSD) traded up 0.1% against the US dollar during the 24 hour period ending at 22:00 PM E.T. on September 22nd.
-Venus BUSD has a total market cap of $60.22 million and approximately $1.14 million worth of Venus BUSD was traded on exchanges in the last 24 hours.
+Venus BUSD (vBUSD) traded down 0% against the US dollar during the 24 hour period ending at 8:00 AM E.T. on September 26th.
+Venus BUSD has a total market cap of $60.14 million and approximately $1.14 million worth of Venus BUSD was traded on exchanges in the last 24 hours.
 One Venus BUSD token can now be bought for about $0.0223 or 0.00000035 BTC on cryptocurrency exchanges.
-During the last week, Venus BUSD has traded up 0.1% against the US dollar.
+During the last week, Venus BUSD has traded down 0.1% against the US dollar.

 Here’s how related cryptocurrencies have performed during the last 24 hours: